-Our 2012 IEEE Aerospace conference paper delineated the CubeSat modeling objectives [1].
+Our 2012 IEEE Aerospace conference paper delineated the CubeSat modeling objectives [?].

-The current modeling effort is well under way, and we have accomplished many of the early work objectives.
-Our overall plan is to develop a CubeSat model development kit for the CubeSat community that will include (some of which have already been accomplished):
+The current modeling effort is well under way, and has developed many of the early work products as indicated below.
+Our overall plan is to develop work-products for the CubeSat community that will include: